aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 As a result, I got huge improvements in the development process, less dependencies to care about, decreased deployment time (from 2 min to 1 min), and slighly smaller production bundles.

-Amazing work was done by [Evan You](https://twitter.com/youyuxi), the author of Vite and VueJS.
-I can't stop being amazed by the work that guy is doing.
+[Evan You](https://twitter.com/youyuxi), the author of Vite and VueJS, did amazing work there.
+I can't stop being impressed by the work he is doing.
 Always mind-blowing!

 -----